ssubrt/projects/README.md

-﻿This is a project of cloning the one of the awarded website in this project i used
+﻿This is a project of cloning the one of the awarded website <br>
+in this project I used <br>
 Html
 Css
-javascipt
+Javascipt
-js-library (Gsap)
+Js-library (Gsap)

+To see
+<a href=" https://ssubrt.github.io/projects/" >Live Demo</a>